 Head and Neck Cancer

 There is a strong indication of the link between alcohol consumption and the risk of colorectal cancer.
-As compared to the non-alcoholic consumers, moderate to heavy utilization of alcohol is related to 1.2 to 1.5-fold expanded risks of colon and rectum cancers.
+As compared to non-alcoholic consumers, moderate to heavy utilization of alcohol is related to 1.2 to 1.5-fold expanded risks of colon and rectum cancers.

 Alcohol intake (no matter light or heavy) is directly linked with a higher risk of esophageal squamous cell carcinoma (a type of esophageal cancer).
 As compared to the non-drinkers, the risk of esophageal cancer ranges from 1.3-fold higher for light alcohol consumption to nearly 5-fold higher for heavy alcohol consumption.